The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 Why Trust Matters More in Direct Sales

-But when someone joins your direct sales team, they're not just buying a product.
+When someone joins your direct sales team, they're not just buying a product.
 They're:

 - Investing money in starter kits and ongoing costs